acorn-io/acorn-oss-workshop/steps/secret.md

 acorn run -n vote .
 ```

-Note: if the app is already running you can use the following command to update it:
+Note: if the app was already running you can use the following command to update it:

 ```
 acorn run -n vote --update .